Iceland Family Vacation Ideas for a Long Layover near KEF

 Note: Always Pack Tissues represents many tried and tested travel sites as what is called an 'affiliate' partner.
 That means if you click on my ads I may get a commission from a resulting sale.

-Practical Expectations for a Layover in Iceland with Kids
+Top Tips for Visiting Iceland with Kids

 Being a layover, you'll need to consider outerwear for the weather that may be quite different from outerwear in your other destination.
 (You don't want the kids complaining they are cold!)